Welcome to Sky Soaring › Forums › Restricted content › Sunday May 12

 YES: This is an American dog tick (Dermacentor variabilis) , the most common tick found throughout Illinois.
 It usually feeds on dogs and other small mammals, but will bite people and occasionally transmit Rocky Mountain spotted fever and tularemia.
 The silvery-white marks streak across the backs of males from the edges of the scutum to the rear end (see illustration below).
 On females, the silvery-white marks are found only on the scutum.
 These ticks are oval shaped and their mouthparts are relatively short and broad.

-4. Are there white markings on the rear margin of the tick’s back OR a single white spot in the center of the back?
+NO: Go to 4. - Are there white markings on the rear margin of the tick’s back OR a single white spot in the center of the back?

 </div>